0 Comment

 Cash Awards

-Many organizations think of cash rewards as the best way to motivate employees across all levels.
+Many organizations consider monetary rewards the best way to motivate employees across all levels.

 However, focusing only on the cash without appreciating the efforts or achievements of employees may not prove as effective.

-While employees might appreciate the additional money they receive, it might not keep them motivated for long.
+While employees might appreciate the additional money they receive, it might not motivate them for long.

 Moreover, cash rewards tend to lose their novelty over time and may fail to generate enough excitement among recipients.